TwinklyStar/musrSim-jp/WeeklyPlan.md

 ## Future work reminder
 - [ ] Create a process that convert surface muon into thermal muon
 - [ ] Add depolarization physic process
+- [ ] Consider the positron from Muoinum decacy